fabschurt/docker-nginx/README.md

 # Docker Nginx

 This is a basic Docker Nginx image, with a simple and clean configuration.
-Just build your image `FROM` this base image and copy some virtual host config files to the right container directory and you’re all set&nbsp;:
+Just build your image `FROM` this base image and `COPY` some virtual host config files to the right container directory and you’re all set&nbsp;:

 ```